code-warrior/copy-to-clipboard/README.md

 # Copy to Clipboard Using JavaScript

-A simple JavaScript project to show how to copy content to the clipboard on a web page.
+A simple project to show how to copy content to the clipboard in a web page using JavaScript

 ![Shows the project before the copy routine.](img/before.png)
 ![Shows the project during the copy routine.](img/during.png)